 - Set yourself up a ‘crumbing station‘ and prepare to make a bit of a mess.
 Using your clean hands, dust the chicken in the flour, dip in beaten egg and then coat in the crumb/herb/cheese mixture.
 Repeat for all chicken tenderloin pieces.

 - Heat the canola oil in a large frypan over medium heat.
 Cook chicken for around three minutes on each side until golden.
 Drain on paper towel to absorb excess oil.

-- Serve your herb crumbed chicken tenderloins with the lime aioli and extra lime wedges on the side to squeeze over for extra tang!
+Serve your herb crumbed chicken tenderloins with the lime aioli and extra lime wedges on the side to squeeze over for extra tang!

 - This recipe was adapted from a gluten free version originally found at Hungry & Fussy, one of my favourite domestic goddesses.